cmiskin1993/cmiskin1993/README.md

 #### As a Full-Stack Development Engineer with a deign background, experienced with HTML, JavaScript, React, Ruby on Rails and SQL databases.
 I know the language (literally) and understand how to use it to make things work.
 Pair this with my knowledge in UX/UI and design to optimize the experience for the user.

+###

+- 🌱 I’m currently learning Typescript
+- 📫 You can reach me at: carriemiskin@gmail.com

 ## Skills

 ###